timdrysdale/opal/README.md

 # Opal

-Opal is a library to simulate multipath channel propagation with NVIDIA Optix for multiple moving transmitters and receivers.
+Opal is a library to simulate on GPUs multipath channel propagation with NVIDIA Optix for multiple moving transmitters and receivers.
 Opal is a 3D ray-launching based, deterministic radio- frequency propagation simulator.
 With Ray-launching methods, also called shooting and bouncing (SBR), electromagnetic waves are simulated by rays launched from